-This Birth Information Ornament will make a perfect holiday gift for all the moms, dads and grandparents in your life.
+This Birth Information Ornament will make a perfect holiday gift for all the moms, dads, and grandparents in your life.
 The supplies for this project are cheap and easy to find but they represent priceless memories so you might as well make a bunch.

-We had a baby explosion in my family last year (4 baby girls born within 10 months of each other!) and hanging these ornaments on the tree year after year will be great reminder of how lucky we are to have a giant family.
+We had a baby explosion in my family last year (4 baby girls born within 10 months of each other!) and hanging these ornaments on the tree year after year will be a great reminder of how lucky we are to have a giant family.

-I used plastic ‘unbreakable’ ornaments for these (see previous statement about 10 million children) but you can do the same thing on a glass ornament.
+I used plastic ‘unbreakable’ ornaments for these (see the previous statement about 10 million children) but you can do the same thing on a glass ornament.
 I would love to put glass ornaments on my tree but between the kids and the cats it would be a mess and someone would be getting stitches!

 - Flattened plastic ball ornament (I bought mine at Micheal’s)

 - Silhouette + Mat + Silhouette Studio

 - Fake snow